-Babies develop at different stages.
+Every baby will be ready to start solid foods at a slightly different time.
 Your baby's stage of development is more important than their age.

 Start introducing solid foods when your baby shows signs that they are ready.